PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 ## Areas of focus - Q4 2022

-Last quarter I focused on collaborating with the growth and product teams to directly contirbute to product improvements (such as tutorials and activation flows), growing external communities and partnerships, and becoming more autonomous/skilled technically so that I could contribute directly to the product.
+Last quarter I focused on collaborating with the growth and product teams to directly contribute to product improvements (such as tutorials and activation flows), growing external communities and partnerships, and becoming more autonomous/skilled technically so that I could contribute directly to the product.
 These were all successful.

 This quarter I'm focusing on...